-Today, Paribus continues to offer shipping protection from Amazon and Walmart.
-Plus, Paribus still price adjusts at 28 retailers including Walmart, Target, Costco, Macy’s & Kohl’s.
+Today, Paribus continues to offer shipping protection from Amazon.
+Plus, Paribus still price adjusts at 27 retailers including Target, Costco, Macy’s & Kohl’s.
 But, they require some pretty significant permissions in order to do either.

 Paribus doesn’t live in your inbox, but it feels like it.

 Now, Paribus doesn’t employ a customer service team who sit and read trillions of personal emails each day.
 They don’t actually have any humans in your inbox at all.

 Basically, Paribus watches for certain words like retailer names and phrases like “order confirmation.”
 Those words trigger the Paribus algorithm to scrape that email and input its data as a purchase in your Paribus account.
 From there, the price watching happens from Paribus, not from your inbox.
 You can check on your purchases at any time to see how many more days are left for Paribus to detect a price drop.

 The real test would be if you sent an ordinary email to your kid’s teacher with a bogus subject line like “Target order confirmation.”
 It feels like, in that case, some confused robot may attempt to read your mail and find out Sammy forgot his lunch today.

 They require permission to read+write+delete emails 😬.

 One Quora user recently shared the following communication from Paribus in response to their question: Why does Paribus need permission to delete my emails?